 The deconstructed, engraved images of political and financial houses interspersed with picturesque natural landscapes romanticise the abstract concept of monetary ownership and power.
 However, beyond this, money also has infinite temporal dimensions that connect human narratives, histories and place.

-Syed’s artwork utilizes a variety of mediums and techniques to communicate complex political ideas.
-This includes print screening and the shadow play produced with dollar bills and razorblades.
+Syed’s artwork utilises a variety of mediums and techniques to communicate complex political ideas.
+This includes print screening and the shadow play produced with dollar bills and razor blades.
 His political commentary tackles controversial topics such as the War on Terror, immigration, and Western attitudes towards the East.

 He participated in the Britto artists’ workshop and an artist residency at Cicada Press.
 He has also co-curated exhibitions, notably Michael Esson: A Survey of Drawing, Michael Kempson: A Survey of Prints, Aboriginal Dreams and Let’s Draw the Line in Karachi, Pakistan.